matte-oss/iptv-ungeoblocked/README.md

 </details>

 ### **How to Use:**
-Simply open any [IPTV player](https://github.com/iptv-org/awesome-iptv?tab=readme-ov-file#apps) and enter the short URL of the desired country as an M3U playlist.
+Simply open any [IPTV player](https://github.com/iptv-org/awesome-iptv?tab=readme-ov-file#apps) of your choice and enter the short URL of the desired country as an M3U playlist.

+*Note: some channels (e.g, Channel 4) require an IPTV player that supports DRM*

 ### **Available Countries:**